Separating and Collapsing Electoral Control Types: Related Work

-Altogether, the Bartholdi, Tovey, and Trick control attack set, under the above clarifications and enrichments, yields a set of eleven constructive control attacks and eleven destructive control attacks.
-As mentioned earlier, this in some sense forms a ``standard'' benchmark set of attacks (though some papers use subsets of that collection, and other papers have taken control in additional directions, e.g., resolute control~\cite{wan-yan:c:resolute-control-aamas-2017-anyone-but-them-yang-wang,gup-roy-sau-zeh:j:resolute-control}).
-For example, the excellent survey chapter~\cite{fal-rot:b:handbook-comsoc-control-and-bribery} on control and bribery, by Faliszewski and Rothe, uses precisely those 22 control attacks, as does the recent paper on search versus decision of Hemaspaandra, Hemaspaandra, and Menton~\cite{hem-hem-men:j:search-versus-decision}.
+Altogether, the \citeA{bar-tov-tri:j:control} control attack set, under the above clarifications and enrichments, yields a set of eleven constructive control attacks and eleven destructive control attacks.
+As mentioned earlier, this in some sense forms a ``standard'' benchmark set of attacks (though some papers use subsets of that collection, and other papers have taken control in additional directions, e.g., resolute control~\citeR{wan-yan:c:resolute-control-aamas-2017-anyone-but-them-yang-wang,gup-roy-sau-zeh:j:resolute-control}).
+For example, the excellent survey chapter on control and bribery by \citeA{fal-rot:b:handbook-comsoc-control-and-bribery} uses precisely those 22 control attacks, as does the recent paper on search versus decision of \citeA{hem-hem-men:j:search-versus-decision}.
 Since the field has not yet resolved whether nonunique-winner or unique-winner is the right standard---indeed, the two just-cited sources make different choices---and because discovering cases when a control type in one of those models turns out to be identical to a control type in the other is itself interesting, in this paper we covered both models, and thus $2 \times (11 + 11) = 44$ control types.

-Of the $\binom{44}{2} = 946$ pairs (322 of them compatible) of those control types, seven were proven to collapse in Hemaspaandra, Hemaspaandra, and Menton~\cite{hem-hem-men:j:search-versus-decision}.
+Of the $\binom{44}{2} = 946$ pairs (322 of them compatible) of those control types, seven were proven to collapse in \citeA{hem-hem-men:j:search-versus-decision}.
 That is the paper that most strongly inspired the present paper.
 It also separates one pair: \dcrpctpuw\ and \dcpctpuw.
-However, it does so using an election system that is is not \mbox{(candidate)-neutral}.
-In our present paper, regarding that separation and all separations, we obtain them directly in or by inheritance from systems that are \mbox{(candidate-)neutral}.
+However, it does so using an election system that is not \mbox{(candidate-)neutral}.
+In our present paper, regarding that separation and all separations, we obtain them directly in systems that are \mbox{(candidate-)neutral} or by inheritance from systems that are \mbox{(candidate-)neutral}.

 The additional, different control types known as resolute control~\cite{wan-yan:c:resolute-control-aamas-2017-anyone-but-them-yang-wang,gup-roy-sau-zeh:j:resolute-control} are quite interesting.
 Resolute control asks whether there is some action (from a certain range of actions) that keeps every one of a certain collection of candidates from being a winner.
 This might seem to be the same as our function model for the case of (nonunique-winner) destructive control, but it is not.
 In our function model for nonunique-winner destructive control, we are speaking of the collection of candidates who can individually be prevented from winning by some control action.
 But even if two or more candidates belong to our function's output, they could be put into that output by different control actions, and there might be no single action that blocks both simultaneously.
 In brief, resolute control is focused on blocking whole groups, and our function model in contrast is a refinement of set separations and focuses on individual candidates to let us identify new containment patterns between control types.